overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 - `$.` designates the root of our elasticsearch documents
 - `analysis.collaborator` is the key for our desired nested object within the root
 - `hits.edges[*].node` specifies that we're accessing an array (`[*]` translates to "all elements" in the array)
-- `name` specifies the desired field we want to extract from our elasticsearch documents
+- `name` specifies the desired field we want to extract from our Elasticsearch documents

 ### query